nuhmanp/secure-token-service/README.md

 ```

 You have to decide:
 * Which kind of `ResourceServerRepository` you will provide as Bean.
+The simplest way is to use the `InMemoryResourceServerRepository` provided in the `de.adorsys.sts.resourceserver.persistence`-package.

 ### Encryption

 Provides the `EncryptionService` which can be used to encrypt sensitive data.
-The resource servers are used to get the public keys for encryption from their `/pop` endpoint.
+The resource servers are used to get the public keys for encryption from their Proof-Of-Possession endpoint.
-The encrypted ciphertext is created by [Json Web Encryption](https://tools.ietf.org/search/rfc7516).
+The encrypted ciphertext is created by [Json Web Encryption (JWE)](https://tools.ietf.org/search/rfc7516).

 Depends on:
 * Resource-Server-Configuration

 ### Decryption

 Provides the `DecryptionService` which can be used to decrypt JWE-encrypted ciphertexts.
-The decryption-key has to be stored in local key-management, otherwise the decryption will fail.
+The decryption-key has to be stored in local Key-Management, otherwise the decryption will fail.

 Depends on:
 * Key-Management